Northern Trust Corp Sells 67,132 Shares of Lands’ End, Inc. (NASDAQ:LE)

 In other Lands’ End news, CEO Jerome Griffith sold 8,762 shares of the business’s stock in a transaction on Thursday, June 3rd.
 The shares were sold at an average price of $35.03, for a total transaction of $306,932.86.
 The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
 Insiders own 3.00% of the company’s stock.

 Several equities analysts have recently commented on LE shares.
 Zacks Investment Research raised shares of Lands’ End from a “hold” rating to a “buy” rating and set a $39.00 target price on the stock in a report on Tuesday, June 8th.
-Craig Hallum boosted their target price on shares of Lands’ End from $45.00 to $50.00 and gave the stock a “buy” rating in a report on Thursday, June 3rd.
+Craig Hallum upped their price target on shares of Lands’ End from $45.00 to $50.00 and gave the company a “buy” rating in a research note on Thursday, June 3rd.

 About Lands’ End